Skip to main content

 However, supermarket own brands account for nearly half of the ground coffee market by volume, whilst individually, Taylors and Lavazza lead with 21% and 18% followed by Cafédirect with 5%.

-In our recent guide to supermarkets Co-op and Waitrose were our two recommended supermarkets:
+In our guide to supermarkets Co-op and Waitrose were our two recommended supermarkets.
+For both, their own brand coffee is all Fairtrade.

 Who sells what?